autowarefoundation/autoware-launch-gui/README.md

 ### Using the .deb File

 For most users, the easiest way to get started is by downloading and installing the provided `.deb` file.
+It can be found on the releases for this repo at this link [Releases](https://github.com/leo-drive/autoware-launch-gui/releases/)

 ### For Developers